A Whole New Way to Interact: Voice User Interface

-Initially, when we started to interact with our devices, started with using a physical device to see the interaction on screen, for eg; using a mouse and a keyboard to interact with the monitor, using physical keys to interact with a mobile, then we had a new way of interaction with touch screen phones, tablets, and laptops, where touching the element could help in interaction.
+Initially, when we started to interact with our devices, started with using a physical device to see the interaction on screen.
+For example, using a mouse and a keyboard to interact with the monitor or using physical keys to interact with a mobile.
+Then, we had a new way of interaction with touch screen phones, tablets, and laptops, where touching the element could help in interaction.
 Now, most of the devices support VUI communications either using a physical trigger key or the users’ voice as the trigger.

-The volume knob of a speaker is designed in such a way where the user has to go from ”Left to Right”, that is also related to the motion in which humans read, write and a clock functions.
+The volume knob of a speaker is designed in such a way that the user has to go from ”Left to Right”, which is also related to the motion in which humans read, write and clock functions.

 A Unimodal interface is a platform where only one of the five human senses is being used.
 Be it either listening, touching, seeing, speaking, etc,

 Amazon Echo, Google Home, Apple HomePod, etc devices only require a human voice to function, most of these devices don’t have a screen where users can touch and interact.
 When the user says “Okay Google, switch on the lights”, only the voice of a person is being used for a task.

 A multimodal Interface is a platform where more than one human sense is being used for interaction.
 It can be a combination of two or more senses.
 For example, Siri on iPhones, and Google Home Hub, where the users speak to the device as well as touch the screen to interact with it.
 Even the infotainment systems of our vehicles, after asking the assistant of our car to take us to a place, we need to see the screen which shows the route on the map.